 Multiple technical jargons such as IDV of the two wheeler can confuse you and hinder your two wheeler insurance buying experience.
 Find out what IDV really is and how it affects your coverage.

 IDV or Insured Declared Value is the maximum Sum Assured fixed by the insurer that is provided on theft or total loss of two wheeler in the event of an accident.
 IDV in a lay man’s language is the current market value of the two wheeler.
 In case your two wheeler suffers a total loss in an accident, or is stolen, IDV is the compensation that the insurer will provide to the policyholder.

 The IDV of the two wheeler is calculated on the basis of manufacturer’s listed selling price of the two wheeler proposed for insurance at the commencement of insurance/renewal and adjusted for depreciation (as per the schedule given below).
 However, the registration and insurance costs are not included in the IDV.
 The IDV of the accessories which are not factory fitted are calculated separately at an extra cost if insurance is required for them.

-The Depreciation schedule of a Two Wheeler is as following:
+Depreciation Schedule of a Two Wheeler is as follows:

 |Age Of The Vehicle||% Of Depreciation For Fixing IDV of The Two-Wheeler|